Namibia & Botswana Circuit Self–Drive

 Depart from Swakopmund after breakfast and drive north along the stark Skeleton Coast, stopping at a shipwreck south of Henties Bay, before continuing onto Cape Cross seal colony, where over 100,000 congregate during breeding season – it’s noisy and smelly!
 Your destination today is the Twyfelfontein area, a very vulnerable and delicate ecosystem renowned for some of the best rock engravings in Southern Africa.
 Interesting rock formations and remainders of prehistoric volcanic action can be seen in the nearby Organ Pipes and Burnt Mountain, among the most prominent geographic features.

-Day 7–8 Etosha National Park
+Day 7&8 South Etosha National Park

 Journey to Etosha, Namibia’s prime game reserve and spend the next three days exploring the park and searching out for some of the wildlife found in what is often regarded as one of the largest and best reserves in Africa.
 Days can be spent on game drives, with evenings sitting at the floodlit waterhole watching to see what ventures in to drink.
 Look out for herds of elephants, prides of lion, rhino, hyena and huge herds of plains game.
 For upgraded versions of this trip you’ll be staying in beautiful private reserves adjacent to the national park and enjoy premium accommodation, service and food, along with superb game viewing